phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 The other thing is to avoid using `git commit -a` if there are Icepack changes.
 Use `git add` and `git commit` to explicitly add the set of changes that are desired.

 If you really get stuck, you can try to start with a new sandbox.
 Do not delete the old sandbox in case you need to recover anything.
 You can checkout things again from scratch and try to carefully step forward using the appropriate process.
+Also, feel free to contact folks in the Consortium thru the bulletin board for help.
+The bulletin board is linked on the [resource page](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index).

 ## Collaborating on Development